Baji5437/contact-tracing/README.md

 ## License

-This project is provided as-is for educational purposes.
+This project is developed as a part of my salesforce learning Journey

 ## Author